 11. Be in Three-Countries at the Same Time

-Have you ever been in 2 countries at the same time?
+Have you ever been to 2 countries at the same time?
 What about 3?
 The “Three-country point” is the place where Belgium, Germany, and the Netherlands meet.
 There is a nice labyrinth, a restaurant, and a 34m high tower with a glass floor for the brave ones (I couldn’t walk on there, my legs were shaking so much!).

 Fun fact: This is the highest point in the Netherlands.